CamilaDuitama/decOM/README.md

 ```

 ## Before running decOM
+Please make sure you read the **⚠️NOTE** reminders on this README, as they might prevent you from running into errors when trying out our method

-**BEFORE** running `decOM` you must first download the folder [decOM_sources.tar.gz](https://zenodo.org/record/6513520/files/decOM_sources.tar.gz) and decompress it.
+**⚠️NOTE**: *BEFORE* running `decOM` you must first download the folder [decOM_sources.tar.gz](https://zenodo.org/record/6513520/files/decOM_sources.tar.gz) and decompress it.
 You can either follow the link or use wget (it has to be installed in your computer first):
 ```
 wget https://zenodo.org/record/6513520/files/decOM_sources.tar.gz
 tar -xf decOM_sources.tar.gz

-**NOTE**: Make sure you have reading and writing permissions in the folder where decOM is running and where the input matrix of sources is located!
 ```
+**⚠️NOTE**: Make sure you have reading and writing permissions in the folder where decOM is running and where the input matrix of sources is located!

 The path of the extracted directory `decOM_sources` will be requested through the input parameter `-p_sources` each time `decOM` is run (see examples below).

 ## Test